LiaScript/docs/README.md

 | United Kingdom         | 94.9    |
 | Vatican City           | 60.1    |

-> Currently there is only support to visualize one column, but this will be
+> Currently, there is only support for visualizing one column, but this limitation will be addressed in future updates, allowing for more comprehensive visualizations of multi-column data.
-> fixed in the future ...

 ### `HeatMap`

     --{{0}}--
-Another type of visualization is a HeatMap, which is used, if the table head and the first column do only contain numbers, in other words coordinates.
-If you want to use categories instead of coordinate numbers, you can enforce the usage of a heatmap, with the comment shown below:
+Another type of visualization is a HeatMap, which is utilized when the table header and the first column exclusively contain numerical values, essentially representing coordinates.
+However, if you prefer to use categories instead of numerical coordinates, you can enforce the usage of a HeatMap by adding the following comment:

 ``` markdown
 <!--